NithinMukka/Movie-API/README.md

 - Docker

 ## Deployment
 Deployed on Render.
-Access the API documentation here: [Insert your Render URL]/docs
+Access the API documentation here: https://movie-api-5jid.onrender.com/docs

 ## Internship Experience
 Automated database-intensive tasks using Python, significantly reducing processing time.
-(Add your specific Dell metrics here).
+Worked on large-scale test infrastructure for an enterprise data-protection platform, including a Python version migration across thousands of tests and a small Flask-based REST API for an internal triage too